Milinkov-N/progress-bar/README.md

 [***  ]
 ```

 That's looks more like a progress bar, nice!
-But maybe i don't like square brackets
+But maybe I don't like square brackets
 and what it to display bar with pipes?
 For this, we can add another method call, where
 in parameters we can pass desirable characters for bar delimiters `with_delims((char, char))`: